yurikaminski/AIDL19-DeepSales/README.md

 ## Issues
 ### Trainning
 1. Data was too big to fit in memory
-     * Tryed to use tf.records to use system memory.
+     * Tryed to use tf.records to reduce the use of system memory.
-     * Reduced the batch size from 200 samples to 55
+     * Reduced the batch size from 200 samples to 55 (Original paper used 280)
      * Expanded GPU capacity from 12 to 16 Gb.

 ### Testing
-2) Incompatibility between tf and keras dataset formats
+2. Incompatibility between tf and keras dataset formats
-    a) We changed the input of the network from tf.dataset to Numpy arrays.
+    * We changed the input of the network from tf.dataset to Numpy arrays.

 ## Results
 These are the predictions metrics for whole files.
 In the first case, we include the metrics for predicting audio chunks (3 seconds intervals).
 In the second one, we include the metrics for whole files.
 The prediction for a audio file is computed both, averaging the prediction for chunks and using majority voting

 ### Results on audio chunks

-### Results on whole files
+## Results on whole files

-## Checking out the class separation in the last layer
+# Checking out the class separation in the last layer
 To check the capacity of class separation of the network we performed a PCA (Principal Component Analysis) on the last Maxout layer.
 The dimension of the output vector in this layer is 64.
 We performed a PCA on the dataset conformed by the predictions of the test samples (chunks)

 The factor map shows a strong correlation between the variables of the 64-d map and the first principal component.